Farshi pajama

 The word 'farshi' literally means 'of the floor'; combined with the word 'pajama', the term evolves to mean a bottom-wear garment that falls generously on the floor and trails as one walks.
 In reality, when walking, an expert wearer holds the dress by carefully pulling up and folding the excess flaring trail and holding it in her left hand, keeping the right one free.
 The large quantity (historically, 9–15 yards) of expensive cloth, embroidered using the art of goldwork and sterling silver wire threads (referred to as karchob, zari or zardozi depending on specific style), used to make a farshi pajama mainly reflects the grandeur and extravagance of the nobles and rulers of that era.

 Different eras brought changes to the fashion and cuts of the dress.
 These variations were also dependent from one princely state's court to another.
 Modified, smaller-length versions are still, but rarely, worn by women in weddings in India and Pakistan to recreate bygone elegance.

-In media, movies such as Umrao Jaan (1981) and Shatranj Ke Khilari (1977) that depict Muslim culture of 19th-century Lucknow show noblewomen and royal courtesans wearing farshi pajamas.
+In media, movies such as Umrao Jaan (1981) and Shatranj Ke Khilari (1977) that depict Indian Muslim culture of 19th-century Lucknow show noblewomen and royal courtesans wearing farshi pajamas.

-In 2025 ramadan farshi shalwars made a comeback in Pakistan.
-Everyone collectively decided to wear it on this year's eid.
-The trend started with Sadaf kanwal's brand collections.